My Imaging Tools and Workflow

 Creating Hand-held HDRs

 On my recent vacation, I took a bunch of bracketed exposures to turn into HDRs.
 Before this trip I only used a tripod for bracketing.
 This time around, however, I had to deal with hand-held bracketed shots.
 To make things a bit worse, these shots included foliage, which isn’t always stationary between shots.
 Picturenaut utterly failed to align these images.
 I tried Luminance HDR (qtpfsgui) for Windows 7 (64-bit), and it simply kept crashing.
+Then I tried Hugin, which too failed to do much.
+Besides, it was extremely confusing since it is a tool for stitching panoramas, with HDR and alignment being a part of the whole.

 Capturing Rain